sperciva/sperciva.github.io/README.md

 ### Accessibility

 I strive to make my research available to all.
-If you encounter any difficulties navigating my website or accessing my papers, please let me know at sperciva at msu dot edu.
+I am currently in the process of creating screen-reader accessible versions of my papers, and welcome any input and feedback on making my website and research more accessible.